surajshindeqa/surajshindeqa/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on Katalon Studio Automation
+- 🔭 I’m currently working on Katalon Studio and Playwright Automation
-- 🌱 I’m currently learning Mobile App Automation
-- 👯 I’m looking to collaborate on Selenium with Java
+- 👯 I’m looking to collaborate on Selenium with Java, Katalon Studio, Playwright
 - 💬 Ask me about Manual Testing, API Testing, Automation Testing

 ### 📬 Find me at